Ensoulment: Catholicism

 On 27 November 2010, Pope Benedict XVI stated:

 [F]rom the moment of its conception life must be guarded with the greatest care. ...
 With regard to the embryo in the mother's womb, science itself highlights its autonomy, its capacity for interaction with the mother, the coordination of biological processes, the continuity of development, the growing complexity of the organism.
 It is not an accumulation of biological material but rather of a new living being, dynamic and marvelously ordered, a new individual of the human species.
 This is what Jesus was in Mary's womb; this is what we all were in our mother's womb.

 The most recent source on ensoulment is the 2008 Instruction Dignitas Personae, which confirmed that the human being is a human person from their conception, and that there is no compelling philosophical argument to deny ensoulment from conception.

 In relation to elective abortion, Pope John Paul II wrote about ensoulment in his 1995 encyclical letter Evangelium Vitae:

 Throughout Christianity's two thousand year history, this same doctrine of condemning all direct abortions has been constantly taught by the Fathers of the Church and by her Pastors and Doctors.
 Even scientific and philosophical discussions about the precise moment of the infusion of the spiritual soul have never given rise to any hesitation about the moral condemnation of abortion.

 While the Church has always condemned abortion, changing beliefs about the moment the embryo gains a human soul have led their stated reasons for such condemnation and the classification of abortion within canon law codes to change over time.

-Baptists
+Southern Baptists

 The Southern Baptist Convention teaches that ensoulment occurs at conception.
 Resolution 7, which was adopted by the Southern Baptist Convention in 1999, declared that "The Bible teaches that human beings are made in the image and likeness of God (Genesis 1:27, 9:6) and protectable human life begins at fertilization."